code-for-tomorrow/.github/CONTRIBUTING.md

 ## Follow the C4T practice and solution problem format.
 * Make sure you put the file(s) in the right directories.
-  * All code filed under “practice” should be templates.
+  * All code filed under "practice" should be templates.
     * Templates may include things like an empty class and main method.
     * They must include a multi-line comment with the title of the practice problem AND the full instructions for the problem.
-  * All code filed under “solutions” should be solutions.
+  * All code filed under "solutions" should be solutions.
     * Solutions should include the practice problem title AND full instructions at the top of the file (exact same comment as in the practice template file) and then a (possible) solution to the problem.
 * The practice template and solution should have the same file name.
 * Java: Make sure that you have the correct package statement as the first line of your code.